webtechalex/gousto-test/README.md

 Use ```npm run build``` to build for deployment.

 ##Synopsis
 For a project of this small size, I have separated concerns horizontally.
 That is to say, files are organised by the role they play in the application.
 Unit tests are kept in a single location.
-As a commercial application, concerns are better separated vertically: The src contains a module for the categories along with its tests, reducers, actions, components.
-This enables large teams to work on different areas of an application while minimising conflicts in version control.
+In a commercial application, concerns are better separated vertically: The src contains a module for the categories along with its tests, reducers, actions, components.
+This enables large teams to work on different areas of an application while minimising conflicts in version control and maximising application scalability.

 I opted for a very simple Webpack configuration.
 This could be extended later on.